 You might be driving your car either on the motorway or around inner cities.
 Though you may think that driving around inner cities is suitable for your car, your thought is actually wrong.
 Driving a car on short rides around cities cost you more than that of long trips on the motorway.

 In general, your brake pads last longer if you drive your car on the motorway.
 But what is the exact reason behind it?

 Well, the answer is straightforward.
 Usually, there are many traffic lights, junctions, and roundabouts in cities.
 Therefore, you have to use your brake pads more often when you drive your car in a city.

-On the other hand, your brake pads don’t get under pressure while driving on a motorway for a long journey.
+On the other hand, your brake pads and rotors don’t get under pressure while driving on a motorway for a long journey.
 It will make the pads sustain for a long time.

 The Weight You Are Carrying in Your Car